Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

-where $C=\ln(\frac{\alpha}{1-\alpha})$ and the sign on the sum depends on whether the neighbor prefers $A$ ($+$) or $B$ ($-$).
-We can get an even simpler model by renormalizing $\nu$ and making $C=1$.
 And that is it.
 We start from the initial opinion, use the Bayes theorem and we get an update rule.
 In this case, the final rule is to add one when an neighbor prefer $A$ and subtract one when it prefers $B$, flipping opinions at $\nu=0$.